Making engineering complexities simple

 Entuitive collaborated with ENGEO to develop Datanest, and ENGEO was an early test user. .
 Greg notes ENGEO has already seen a reduced demand on its GIS team, with potential efficiency gains of thousands of hours per year.

 “Datanest streamlines often time-consuming data gathering in the field and can populate data into a draft report ready for further work when engineers get back to the office.
 New Zealand doesn’t produce enough engineers, so efficiencies are crucial in order to get more done with the people we have.

 “There’s plenty of credible research showing people digest visual information far more easily than text or data – data visualisation has really come to the fore.
 Ours is a specialist industry and it gives you so many more tools to really explain what’s going on, which is particularly valuable for complex sites or language barriers for offshore clients”.

 “Working closely with Ara, back then we had up to four students doing final year industry projects with us, and they quickly proved their worth.
-We now employ three Ara graduates, with amazingly complimentary skillsets, working on a three week release cycle,” Tom says.
+We now employ three Ara graduates, with amazingly complementary skillsets, working on a three-week release cycle,” Tom says.
 Further development is a given.

 “Datanest should become a platform to build more and more cool and useful stuff, and we’ll still be releasing new features.

 “The longer-term we have a vision of an ecosystem where you’d have all those different disciplines operating and working together collecting information all in the same place, and you could have the territorial authority review it in that place as well.
 That has great potential for things like building and resource consent applications, with all the information anyone might need all in one place,” he says.